 The account of Jacob is seen in Genesis 28:20-22 when he was fleeing from his brother Esau.
 God spoke to Jacob in a dream and promised to bless him and to be with him.
 Jacob made a vow that he would give a tenth to God of all that God gave to him.

 Exegesis is the process of discovering the intended meaning of scripture.
 The word literally means to draw out.
 Exegesis involves approaching the Bible with an open mind and sincere desire to “draw out” whatever truth the scriptures have to say.
 The opposite of exegesis is eisegesis, which means to draw in.
 Eisegesis involves approaching Biblical topics with predetermined beliefs and “importing” these beliefs into your interpretation and application of the scriptures.
-Eisegesis is the result of going into the scriptures looking to support what you have already determined to believe, rather than approaching the scriptures with an objective attitude that empowers them to influence what you believe.
+Eisegesis, is going into the scriptures looking to support what you have already determined to believe, rather than approaching the scriptures with an objective attitude that empowers them to determine what you believe.

-Their selectivity starts when they choose to exclusively enforce tithing from among all the Mosaic Law commandments.
+Their selectivity starts when they choose to exclusively enforce tithing from among all the commandments of the Mosaic Law.
 But then they become even more selective by choosing which scriptures within the law they want to emphasize and which ones they want to ignore to get the results they desire.

 To give you a more comprehensive picture of what the Bible says about tithing, here are some scriptural guidelines that may surprise you.

 When you have finished paying all the tithe of your produce in the third year, which is the year of tithing, giving it to the Levite, the sojourner, the fatherless, and the widow, so that they may eat within your towns and be filled (Deuteronomy 26:12 ESV)